nikitavoloboev/data/programming-languages/julia/julia-libraries.md

 - [WebAPI.jl](https://github.com/eliascarv/WebAPI.jl) - Abstraction of two Julia packages: HTTP.jl and JSON3.jl.
 These abstractions allow you to develop APIs in Julia in a simpler and more readable way.
 - [WebIO](https://github.com/JuliaGizmos/WebIO.jl) - Bridge between Julia and the Web.
 - [Blink.jl](https://github.com/JuliaGizmos/Blink.jl) - Web-based GUIs for Julia.
+- [Hyperscript](https://github.com/JuliaWeb/Hyperscript.jl) - Package for working with HTML, SVG, and CSS in Julia.

 ## Test